+30% Weighting

+Group targets

+- Economic-Financial Targets (Gate)

+- EBIT (20%)

+- O NCF (10%)

-30% Weighting 70 % \ 70% Weighting
+70% Weighting

-Group targets Indivi dual targets 80%
+Individual targets 80%

-Financial Ta BIT (20%) CF (10%) rgets • Targets based on Operational Projects/Results and sustainability of earnings Organisational Development and Growth Targets ntir Leadership Competencies Model 20%
+- Targets based on Operational Projects/Results and sustainability of earnings - Organisational Development and Growth Targets

+Cementir Leadership Competencies Model 20%

-In order to encourage managers to pursue their annual budget targets, the short-term incentive plan is addressed to all managers within the Group with exactly the same scheme as described above being adopted.
+In order to encourage managers to pursue their annual budget targets, the short-term incentive plan is addressed to all managers within the Group with exactly the same scheme as described above.
 Target incentive levels expressed as percentages of fixed remuneration, depend on the responsibility and complexity of the role covered, whilst maintaining a single structure throughout the Group.

-Medium/long-term incentives - LTI
+Medium/Long Term Incentive - LTI

-The LTI plan is intended for Executive Managers with strategic responsibilities, and a selected group of managerial staff, chosen from those who have the greatest impact on the Group's medium/long-term results.
+The LTI plan is intended for Key Executive and a selected group of managerial staff, chosen from those who have the greatest impact on the Group's medium/long-term results.